SharifulPradhan/happy-mart/README.md

 #### live Site Link [Happy Mart](https://happy-mart-9b1e4.web.app/)

-#### Special features for Bonus Marks
+#### Special features
 1. Manage Product Section added.
 You can delete a product there.
 2. 1 Loading Spinner Added to every Page where Data need to load.
 2. 2 Environment Variables used and files are been ignored by gitignore
 3. try to make the Code cleaner as much possible.
 Props, Components and API names are so far Meaningful I think.